Jo2003/cd2netmd_gui/help/NetMD Wizard.md

 - reads CD-Text and requests CD information from CDDB (gnudb.org)
 - support on-the-fly LP encoding on supporting devices
 - gap-less audio transfer in LP mode (using external encoder)
+- gap-less audio transfer in SP mode (using external encoder) on supporting devices
 - loads Cue Sheets and handles them as CD Audio
 - drag and drop of audio files
 - sorting and naming in the source widget